COVID-19 vaccines used in New Zealand

 Pfizer

-The main COVID-19 vaccine we are using in New Zealand is made by Pfizer-BioNTech.
+The main COVID-19 vaccine we are using for primary doses in New Zealand is made by Pfizer-BioNTech.
 It is also known by its brand name, Comirnaty.

 It is an mRNA-based (messenger ribonucleic acid) vaccine.